welvet/SillyTavern-MessageSummarize/README.md

 - To mark a memory for long-term memory, click the "brain" icon in the message button menu.
 - To re-summarize a message, click the "Quote" icon in the message button menu.
 - To edit a summary, click on the summary text directly or click the "pen" icon in the message button menu.
+- To disable the extension in a given chat, use the command /toggle_memory

 ### Notable Features